 You will typically see this written out as $20 NNN + opex.

 This is where the landlord will derive profit from the building.
 The base rent of a space is the most realistic indication of the market value of the real estate.

 While other elements like your operating expenses are charged to cover the actual cost to own and maintain in the property, the base rent covers the cost the landlord incurred to purchase the building plus a premium to bring in revenue from the building.

 Because of this, base rent it almost always negotiable, while set costs like operating expenses are not.

-Typically, the higher the value of a property, the higher base rent the landlord will ask.
-However, the more leverage you have as a tenant, such as a long term lease requirement, a large size requirement, good credit, etc., the more you should be able to negotiate that rate down.
+Typically, the higher the value of a property, the higher the base rent the landlord will ask for.
+However, the more leverage you have as a tenant, such as a long-term lease requirement, a large size requirement, good credit, etc., the more you should be able to negotiate that rate down.

 Find out why you should hire a tenant representation broker to help lead these negotiations: 7 Benefits of Hiring a Tenant Representation Broker